 - Useful after closed reduction to determine concentric reduction.

-- Treatment of developmental dysplasia of the hip is based on the child’s age:
+DDH Treatment is based on the child’s age:

 Birth to 6 months:

-- Repeat ultrasound at age 6 weeks, with treatment if continued signs of dysplasia.
+- Repeat ultrasound should be done at age 6 weeks, with treatment if continued signs of dysplasia.

-- Not reduced: consider transition to rigid abduction orthosis vs. closed reduction and spica casting.
+- If the hip is Not reduced: consider transition to rigid abduction orthosis vs. closed reduction and spica casting.

-- Reduced: continue Pavlik Harness until findings of examination and ultrasonography are normal.
+- If the hip is reduced: continue Pavlik Harness until findings of examination and ultrasonography are normal.

 - Position of the hip is about 100 degrees of flexion and mild abduction (the human position).